Justine Nalbach makes orange peel candy from her own homegrown oranges.

 Step 2: Boil the Rind

-Note: If you are using regular oranges you get from the grocery store, I recommend boiling the peels twice to make sure they are free from the bitter taste, but you certainly don't have to because the sugar also helps kill the bitterness.
+Note: If you are using regular oranges you get from the grocery store, I recommend boiling the peels twice to make sure they are free from the bitter taste, but you certainly don't have to; the sugar also helps kill the bitterness.

 Step 3: Add Sugar and Water